-This section, and its related step-by-step instructions linked at the bottom, provide the minimum information you need to implement a light version of Scrum per Step 5 above.
+If the team prefers to use a standard framework, this page, and its related step-by-step instructions linked at the bottom, provide the minimum information you need to implement a light version of Scrum per Step 5 above.
 Generally a small startup team can get away with merely:

 - Writing down the work that needs to be done over the short term, in a prioritized list;